Heresy: Christianity

 For some years after the Reformation, Protestant churches were also known to execute those they considered heretics; for example, Michael Servetus was declared a heretic by both the Reformed Church and Catholic Church for rejecting the Christian doctrine of the Holy Trinity.
 The last known heretic executed by sentence of the Catholic Church was Spanish schoolmaster Cayetano Ripoll in 1826.
 The number of people executed as heretics under the authority of the various "ecclesiastical authorities" (Note: An "ecclesiastical authority" was initially an assembly of bishops, later the Pope, then an inquisitor (a delegate of the Pope) and later yet the leadership of a Protestant church (which would itself be regarded as heretical by the Pope).
 The definitions of "state", "cooperation", "suppress" and "heresy" were all subject to change during the past 16 centuries.) is not known.
 (Note: Only very fragmentary records have been found of the executions carried out under Christian "heresy laws" during the first millennium.
 Somewhat more complete records of such executions can be found for the second millennium.
 To estimate the total number of executions carried out under various Christian "heresy laws" from AD 385 until the last official Catholic "heresy execution" in 1826 would require far more complete historical documentation than is currently available.
 The Catholic Church by no means had a monopoly on the execution of heretics.
 The charge of heresy was a weapon that could fit many hands.
-A century and a half after heresy was made a state crime, the Vandals (a heretical Christian Germanic tribe), used the law to prosecute thousands of (orthodox) Catholics with penalties of torture, mutilation, slavery and banishment.
+A century and a half after heresy was made a state crime, the Vandals (a Germanic tribe professing Arianism, a Christian doctrine considered heretical by Catholics) used the law to prosecute thousands of (orthodox) Catholics with penalties of torture, mutilation, slavery and banishment.
 The Vandals were overthrown; orthodoxy was restored; "No toleration whatsoever was to be granted to heretics or schismatics."
 Heretics were not the only casualties.
 4000 Roman soldiers were killed by heretical peasants in one campaign.
 Some lists of heretics and heresies are available.
 About seven thousand people were burned at the stake by the Catholic Inquisition, which lasted for nearly seven centuries.
 From time to time, heretics were burned at the stake by an enraged local populace, in a certain type of "vigilante justice", without the official participation of the Church or State.
-Religious Wars slaughtered millions.
-During these wars, the charge of "heresy" was often leveled by one side against another as a sort of propaganda or rationalization for the undertaking of such wars.)
+Religious wars slaughtered millions.
+During these wars, the charge of heresy was often leveled by one side against another as a sort of propaganda or rationalization for the undertaking of such wars.)